uber-hackher-workshop/ios-workshop/README.md

 ### UIView+Constraints

-iOS has two systems for setting up layout rules: Frames and Autolayout.
-You can compare these two approaches [here](https://fluffy.es/frame-vs-autolayout/), but for storyboard-based apps you're going to be using Autolayout.
+iOS has two systems for setting up layout rules: Frames and Auto Layout.
+You can compare these two approaches [here](https://fluffy.es/frame-vs-autolayout/), but for storyboard-based apps you're mostly going to be using Auto Layout.

-Autolayout relies on `NSLayoutConstraint`s.
+Auto Layout relies on `NSLayoutConstraint`s.
 Each constraint is a rule for how the width, or height, or edge of one view should appear relative to another view.
-Since NSLayoutConstraints have to be setup individually, one for each edge or dimension of a view, it can be helpful to setup some methods that activate a group of commonly used constraints.
+For width and height, you can also just use a constant to set a dimension (it doesn't have to be related to another view).
+Since NSLayoutConstraints have to be setup individually, one for each edge or dimension of a view, it can be helpful to create some helper methods that activate a group of commonly used constraints.

 In our example, we've added an extension method to UIView called `func fill(_ view: UIView)`.
 Calling the method on a view will add the 4 constraints needed to pin its edges to those of the second view that is passed as an argument.

 ### UIViewController+Alerts

-Inline errors are great, but they take a lot more time to build, since you have to accomodate for hiding/showing them in your layout.
-The simplest way to display errors, or other quick information snippets to the user, is usually with the built-in UIAlertController that can be presented from any other View Controller.
+Inline errors are great, but they take a lot more time to build, since you have to handle hiding/showing them in a view layout yourself.
+The simplest way to display errors, or other transient information snippets to the user, is often with the built-in UIAlertController that can be presented from any other View Controller.

 This extension method gives us a quick way to display a simple error alert that can be dismissed from any of our view controllers.